cncf/techdocs/assessments/0011-keda/keda-analysis.md

 ### Minimal website requirements

 Identify stakeholder roles in the user documentation (even if there is only one role).
+This could be as minimal as a "who should use this documentation" paragraph in the product introduction.

 Update docs per Implementation and Issues recommendations (separate documents).
 Especially, improve new user documentation.